galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 ### Using the Selenium Manager

 The `WebAppIntegrationTest` uses the Selenium Manager.
-To use the Selenium Manager you must have a web browser, for example, Chrome or Firefox installed as well as either a gecko driver or a docker engine.
-In this example, Firefox and a gecko driver are used.
+To use the Selenium Manager you must have a web browser, for example, Chrome or Firefox installed as well as either a GeckoDriver or a Docker Engine.
+In this example, Firefox and a GeckoDriver are used.

-You can <a href="https://github.com/mozilla/geckodriver/releases" target="_blank"> download Gecko driver from GitHub</a>.
+You can <a href="https://github.com/mozilla/geckodriver/releases" target="_blank"> download GeckoDriver from GitHub</a>.

 You must define the default and local driver properties in the CPS, as shown in the following example: